 In addition to being labeled a sample vendor in the SASE category in the most recent Gartner Hype Cycle for Enterprise Networking, Cato is also the world’s first SASE platform.
 Purpose-built for digital businesses, Cato provides a truly converged cloud-native network and security fabric as well as a global private backbone that offers a 99.999% uptime to enable enterprises to benefit from the promise of SASE today.

 For a deep-dive on the SASE model, read our eBook “The Network for the Digital Business Starts with the Secure Access Service Edge (SASE)”.
-Even if you are familiar with SASE, you may benefit from reading our SASE for Dummies ebook.
 Alternatively, you can apply to become a certified SASE Expert.